Rahul-2002-kl/AGRICULTURE-PESTICIDE-SPRAYING-ROBOT-USING-ARDUINO/README.md

 # AGRICULTURE-PESTICIDE-SPRAYING-ROBOT-USING-ARDUINO.

 This project presents an Arduino-powered robot that automates pesticide spraying in farmlands.
-It is designed to move across crops, detect the spraying area, and release pesticides efficiently.The robot helps reduce manual labor, pesticide wastage, and health risks for farmers while ensuring uniform coverage.
+It is designed to move across crops, detect the spraying area, and release pesticides efficiently.The robot helps reduce manual labors, pesticide wastage, and health risks for farmers while ensuring uniform coverage.